Integrated Health Partnerships (IHP)

 In 2008, Minnesota passed health care legislation to improve affordability of health care, expand coverage and improve the overall health of Minnesotans.
 In addition, the 2010 Legislature mandated that the Minnesota Department of Human Services (DHS) develop and implement a demonstration testing alternative health care delivery systems, which includes accountable care organizations (ACOs).

 This led to the development of IHP, formerly called the Health Care Delivery Systems (HCDS) demonstration, which strives to deliver higher quality and lower cost health care through innovative approaches to care and payment.
+The first IHPs launched in 2013.

 With this program, Minnesota is one of a growing number of states to implement an ACO model in its Medical Assistance (Medicaid) program, with the goal of improving the health of the population and of individual members.